tetracorp/k240/docs/_posts/2022-05-24-cut-content.md

 : ![Science Hive](../images/alien_bldg/kll_science_hive.gif "science hive"){:.left}
 The game code says that this operates the same as the Data Hive, which helps to spot spy satellites.
-However, none of the building clusters include it, so it wll never be built.
+However, none of the building clusters include it, so it will never be built.
 One of the clusters attempts to build a non-existent building in the Anti-Missile Pod slot, so it may be that the Science Hive was meant to take that slot, although it could also be that Anti-Missile Pods were removed to make the first alien easier.